-Stipulation Number Stipulation Name/Brief Description Surface occupancy and use is prohibited within developed recreation areas and undeveloped recreation areas receiving concentrated public use.
-NSO 11-17 NO SURFACE OCCUPANCY STIPULATION Surface occupancy and use is prohibited within one-half mile of Ferruginous Hawk nest sites.
+Stipulation Number Stipulation Name/Brief Description LN 14-12 LEASE NOTICE PALEONTOLOGICAL RESOURCE INVENTORY REQUIREMENT This lease has been identified as being located within geologic units rated as being moderate to very high potential for containing significant paleontological resources.
+The locations meet the criteria for class 3, 4 and/or 5 as set forth in the Potential Fossil Yield Classification System, WO IM 2008-009, Attachment 2-2.
+The BLM is responsible for assuring that the leased lands are examined to determine if paleontological resources are present and to specify mitigation measures.
+Guidance for application of this requirement can be found in WO IM 2008-009 dated October 15, 2007, and WO IM 2009-011 dated October 10, 2008.
+Prior to undertaking any surface-disturbing activities on the lands covered by this lease, the lessee or project proponent shall contact the BLM to determine if a paleontological resource inventory is required.
+If an inventory is required, the lessee or project proponent will complete the inventory subject to the following: • the project proponent must engage the services of a qualified paleontologist, acceptable to the BLM, to conduct the inventory. •the project proponent will, at a minimum, inventory a 10-acre area or larger to incorporate possible project relocation which may result from environmental or other resource considerations. •paleontological inventory may identify resources that may require mitigation to the satisfaction of the BLM as directed by WO IM 2009-011.
+NSO 11-2 NO SURFACE OCCUPANCY STIPULATION 110011 Surface occupancy and use is prohibited within riparian areas, 100-year flood plains of major rivers, and on water bodies and streams.
+NSO 11-4 NO SURFACE OCCUPANCY STIPULATION Surface occupancy and use is prohibited within one-quarter mile of grouse leks.
 TES 16-2 ENDANGERED SPECIES ACT SECTION 7 CONSULTATION STIPULATION The lease area may now or hereafter contain plants, animals, or their habitats determined to be threatened, endangered, or other special status species.
-BLM may recommend modifications to exploration and development, and require modifications to or disapprove proposed activity that is likely to result in jeopardy to proposed of listed threatened or endangered species or designated or proposed critical habitat.
-TL 13-1 TIMING LIMITATION STIPULATION Surface use is prohibited within crucial winter range for wildlife for the time period December 1 to March 31 to protect crucial White-Tailed Deer, Mule Deer, Elk, Antelope, Moose, Bighorn Sheep, and Sage-Grouse winter range from disturbance during the winter use season, and to facilitate long-term maintenance of wildlife TT 13.0 populations.
-TL 13-2 TIMING LIMITATION STIPULATION Surface use is prohibited within established spring calving range for Elk for the following time period April 1 to June 15 to protect Elk spring calving range from disturbance during the spring use season, and to facilitate long-term maintenance of wildlife populations.
-TL 13-3 1L 13-3 TIMING LIMITATION STIPULATION No surface use is allowed in grouse nesting habitat within two miles of a lek betw March 1 and June 15.
-TL 13-4 TIMING LIMITATION STIPULATION 11 13-4 Surface use is prohibited within one-half mile of Raptor nest sites which have been active within the past 2 years during the time period March 1 - August 1 to protect nest sites of Raptors which have been identified as species of special concern. nest sites of Kaptors which have been identified as species of special concern.
+BLM may recommend modifications to exploration and development, and require modifications to or disapprove proposed activity that is likely to result in jeopardy to proposed or listed threatened or endangered species or designated or proposed critical habitat.
+TL 13-1 TIMING LIMITATION STIPULATION Surface use is prohibited within crucial winter range for wildlife for the time period December 1 to March 31 to protect crucial White-Tailed Deer, Mule Deer, Elk, Antelope, Moose, Bighorn Sheep, and Sage-Grouse winter range from disturbance during the winter use season, and to facilitate long-term from disturbance during the winter use season, and to facilitate long-term maintenance of wildlife populations.
+TL 13-3 TIMING LIMITATION STIPULATION 1115-5 No surface use is allowed in grouse nesting habitat within two miles of a lek between March 1 and June 15.